riccardogiorato/pocketbotanist/docs/README.md

 ### Conclusion

-In summary, I was able to train a visual ML model using two different ways, choosing the Microsoft Custom Vision as the final one, running the exported TensorFlow model on a serverless services known as Algorithmia then I created a modern web application enabling users to get flower names just by taking a photo with their cameras.
+In summary, I was able to train a visual ML model using two different ways, choosing the Microsoft Custom Vision as the final one, running the exported TensorFlow model on a serverless services known as Algorithmia then I created a modern web application enabling users to get flower names just by taking a photo with their smartphones.

 The final TensorFlow model had a Top-1 precision of 52% and Top-5 precision of 98%, due to the fact that the testing dataset was too small to prove the full capability of it.